rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 As we can see in the output of both cmdline commands, the containers are using two different kernel instances running in different environments (a worker node and a lightweight VM).

-* On the third place, we will check the number of cores on both containers:
+* In third place, we will check the number of cores on both containers:

 A. Sandboxed Workloads